 Chatang is located in the Nuwakot District of central Nepal, and despite neighboring the capital district of Kathmandu, the region is not as developed and lacks essential infrastructure, like access to the electric grid.
 The remote community is at least 3 hours walking from the nearest road and current sources of energy for lighting and cooking include flashlights and kerosene oil lamps, which are expensive and unreliable.
 A micro-grid is a better option to power the community, and will provide energy for basic needs and essential infrastructure, such as lighting, communication, healthcare, and local revenue generation.

-This project is sponsored by Northland Controls, and their support is making it possible to bring a micro-grid to the Chatang community.
-While Northland Controls employees will no longer be participating in the installation of the micro-grid itself as a result of the landslide, 23 Northland Controls employees will now be traveling to the Gorkha District of Nepal to bring solar to the Shree Dumre Secondary School of Palungtar.
-Learn more.
+This project was sponsored by Northland Controls, and their support made it possilbe for GRID Alternatives to bring a micro-grid to the Chatang community.
 Corporate sponsorships are critical in enabling GRID to bring the benefits of solar- financial savings, job opportunities, and a clean, renewable energy source- to families and communities that would not otherwise have access.
 Learn more about becoming a corporate sponsor for our international projects.